samuk/IoT-Greenhouse-Temperature-and-Irrigation-Controller-Node-Red/README.md

 Users can set the reference values for temperature control fref1 = Temperature during the day, fref2 = Temperature to step change and prevent high gradient rate, fref3 = Temperature during the night

 The day and night limits were created to control the temperature in parameters near real behavior.
 This means that normally, there are higher temperatures during the day than at night.
-So, this affects the plants and for that reason, the programming includes the possibility to the user can set the reference temperatures to be controlled automatically in these periods of time daily.
+So, this affects the plants and for that reason, the programming includes the possibility for the user can set the reference temperatures to be controlled automatically in these periods daily.

 Note to: